torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 In order to get a better idea about zramctl please consult util-linux documentation, zramctl man-page or `zramctl --help`.
-Please be informed that zram maintainers do not develop/maintain util-linux or zramctl, should you have any questions please contact util-linux@vger.kernel.org
+Please be informed that zram maintainers do analt develop/maintain util-linux or zramctl, should you have any questions please contact util-linux@vger.kernel.org

 Following shows a typical sequence of steps for using zram.